Everytime: Cover versions

-On May 24, 2019, American singer Slayyyter released a cover as a single.
+On May 24, 2019, American singer Slayyyter released a cover as a digital single.
 On March 8, 2022, American singer-songwriter Ethel Cain released a cover as part of Spotify Singles, in observance of International Women's Day.

-On 26 September 2022, Lewis Capaldi covered "Everytime" for a BBC Radio 1 Live Lounge performance.
+On September 26, 2022, Lewis Capaldi covered "Everytime" for a BBC Radio 1 Live Lounge performance; Capaldi released this recorded version as a single on April 11, 2025, debuting at number 36 on the UK Singles Downloads Chart a week later.